Fahrenholz/autorenew/README.md

 ```

 ### Edit domain.conf
-** Attention: for now, there is no possibility to add a comment.
-I'm working on it **

 One certificate per line, one or more domains per certificate.
 To create multidomain certificates, write the domains on one line separated by a whitespace
 ```
+# This is a comment line
 numoon.net www.numoon.net
+# This too
 shop.numoon.net
 update.numoon.net
 ```